tksh164/rdclauncher/README.md

 ## Notes

-- You can change the default settings of this app by edit the `msrdcui.exe.config` that placed in the same place as the application's executable file (`msrdcui.exe`).
+- You can change the default settings of this app by edit the `rdclauncher.exe.config` that placed in the same place as the application's executable file (`rdclauncher.exe`).
-- The history file located at `%LocalAppData%\msrdcui\msrdcui.exe_Url_<random-string>\<version>\user.config`.
+- The history file located at `%LocalAppData%\rdclauncher\rdclauncher.exe_Url_<random-string>\<version>\user.config`.
 Delete this file if you want to delete the history.

 ## Building from source